kishanpatel789/finance_tracker/README.md

 There are three pages:

-1. Home: View reports summarizing transactions against budget by month.
+1. **Home**: View reports summarizing transactions against budget by month.
-2. Transactions: Create and manage transactions.
+2. **Transactions**: Create and manage transactions.
 Search transactions by date range, vendor, notes, and category.
-3. Categories: Create and manage categories.
+3. **Categories**: Create and manage categories.
 Each category can have a monthly budget.

 ![NiceGUI Samples](./images/ScreenshotNiceGUI.png)